 Kalettes!
 Have you tried them?

-I’ve never been a big fan of the brussels, but I am loving kalette since discovering them at the supermarket earlier this year.
+I’ve never been a big fan of the Brussels, but I am loving Kalettes since discovering them at the supermarket earlier this year.

 Looking for a Simple Kalette Recipe?

 Discovering a new veggie is always fun isn’t it?
 But also kind of intimidating because it’s like… what do I do with this thing?

 You want your first encounter with a new veggie to be easy and to showcase its taste and texture.

 This pasta was my first experiment with kalette, and it was perfect.

 You can do whatever you like best.
 Boil, steam, roast, saute, grill?
 I decided to roast them, because roasting is THE way to go with Brussels sprouts and works nicely for kale too.

 Roasting a big pan of Kalettes alongside some other flavor boosters like sundried tomato, garlic and olives proved absolutely fantastic.